MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecuritySubjectRightsRequestApproverMailboxSetting.md

 For more information, see User preferences for languages and regional formats.
 Returned only on $select.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSecuritySubjectRightsRequestApproverMailboxSetting](/powershell/module/Microsoft.Graph.Security/Get-MgSecuritySubjectRightsRequestApproverMailboxSetting?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)